gamemanual0/gm0/source/docs/appendix/glossary.rst

             REV Pillow Block

     Cantilever
-        A cantilever refers to when an object (usually a shaft) is only supported on one side.
+        A cantilever refers to when an object (usually a :term:`shaft`) is only supported on one side.
         While this provides theoretically less support,
-        as long as the shaft is still supported at two points by bearings or bushings, cantilever is still a sound building technique.
+        as long as the shaft is still supported at two points by :term:`bearings <Ball Bearing>` or :term:`bushings <Bushing>`,
+        cantilever is still a sound building technique.
         Many drivetrains are cantilevered,
         which provides for easy access to wheels.
         Note that supporting the shaft on both sides is theoretically more